-But at the same time less academic kids need an education.
-They must learn to read, to write, and do math.
+But at the same time, less academic kids need an education.
+They must learn to read, write, and do their math.
 They need to memorize beautiful poetry, gnaw on grammar rules, and learn logic.

 Your less academic kids need to learn to express themselves well, ponder the great books, and enjoy classic literature.

 After all, classical education isn’t about teaching your kids just enough so they can become functional adults in society.
 It’s about developing their bodies, minds, and souls.

 And teaching them about the butterflies they chase dancing on the breeze, the turtles they see sunning on the log, and the clouds floating in the sky.

 The best way to teach our kids is through the principles of classical education.